Manohar6337/level-up/aws/2-xrd/README.md

 5. Verify the composite resource:
    * `kubectl get composite`
 6. Verify managed resources:
-   * `kubectl get managed -l crossplane.io/claim-name=aws-levelup-xrd-CHANGE-ME`
+   * `kubectl get managed -l crossplane.io/claim-name=aws-levelup-xrd-CHANGE-ME` Be sure to modify CHANGE-ME

 ## Modify the definition, composition and claim
 In these steps we will add a parameter to the definition to add a tag to the s3 bucket.